FFilingSight

 Detected red flags (16)

-• NEW: Going concern doubt in latest filing: The term "going concern" appears in recent 10-K/10-Q filings but was NOT present in the prior 24-month period.
+• NEW: Going concern doubt in latest filing: The term "going concern" "substantial doubt" appears in recent 10-K/10-Q filings but was NOT present in the prior 24-month period.
 This is a new risk disclosure that warrants attention.
-Found in 28 filing(s).
+Found in 4 filing(s).

-• Material weakness in internal controls: The term "material weakness" appears in 25 recent filing(s) (vs 2 in the prior period).
+• Material weakness in internal controls: The term "material weakness" "internal control" appears in 4 recent filing(s) (vs 2 in the prior period).
 This risk language is ongoing.

 • NEW: Substantial doubt about ability to continue in latest filing: The term "substantial doubt" "ability to continue" appears in recent 10-K/10-Q filings but was NOT present in the prior 24-month period.
 This is a new risk disclosure that warrants attention.
 Found in 4 filing(s).

-• NEW: Restatement of financial statements in latest filing: The term "restate" "financial statements" appears in recent 10-K/10-Q filings but was NOT present in the prior 24-month period.
+• NEW: Restatement of financial statements in latest filing: The term "restatement of" "previously issued" appears in recent 10-K/10-Q filings but was NOT present in the prior 24-month period.
 This is a new risk disclosure that warrants attention.
-Found in 4 filing(s).
+Found in 2 filing(s).

 • Endogenous analysis: Free cash flow declined despite stable or rising capex, indicating the cash burn is operational rather than investment-driven.
 This is a structural concern — cost reduction or asset sales may be needed to restore FCF.